SurajChoudhary/My-Tickets/README.md

 it is responsible for processing and performing task corresponding to a url request.
 The third layer is DAO layer, it is responsible for performing database CRUD operations.
 MyTickets uses Hibernate at the DAO layer for database transactions.

+MyTickets also uses a RESTful API namely Rotten Tomatoes for fetching movie informations.

+For the client side programming HTML, CSS, Javascript and JQuery are used for making a clean and intera- ctive UI.
+Used Bootstrap for enchanced look and user experience.